tlwilliams895/lchs/src/chapters/booleans-and-conditionals/conditionals.rst

 value of ``num``.
 What if we ALWAYS want to print something, but we want the message to change based on the value of ``num``?

-.. index:: conditional, ! else, ! if-else, branching
+.. index:: ! else, ! if-else, branching

 Adding an **else clause** to an ``if`` statement allows us to include code that runs when the condition is ``False``.